 Many gun owners are among the 75 percent of Americans who want stricter gun laws.
 They recoil from the NRA’s political messaging.
-But they are not helped by anti-gun people who don’t bother with details that inform the debate, and this slows progress toward what should be quickly achievable: 10-round magazines limits for long guns, universal background checks, and strict licensing.

 Our chronic national disease of gun violence flares up most agonizingly in school shootings, but the bleeding goes on every day.
 From the NRA and the far right comes the knee-jerk reaction that virtually any effort to establish restrictions on guns, ammunition, or gun owners and buyers is a direct assault on the Second Amendment and their wandering concept of freedom.
 From the other side come accusations and demands that show condescension toward gun-owners as a group, as if they were all the same, and that betray a lack of understanding of guns themselves, which can lead to demands being illogical, aggravating to reasonable gun owners, and ultimately self-defeating.

 This is not to say that non-gun people need to become well-versed in the technical details of firearms in order to make valid points about them; in fact the NRA and their acolytes often bully detractors with jargon and technical tangents that amount to nothing more than verbal chaff thrown out to stymie and mock their opponents.
 But there are a few details about guns that are important to know, especially when it comes to the “assault rifle” debate.
 The details are widely available, but different approaches can make sense to different people, so it’s worth another try if it will help solidify the effort to reduce the level and consequences of gun violence in America without in any meaningful way abridging anyone’s rights.